-Dr. Barry Devlin is a founder of the data warehousing industry and among the foremost worldwide authorities on business intelligence and the emerging field of business insight.
+Dr. Barry Devlin is a founder of the data warehousing industry and among the foremost worldwide authorities on business intelligence and big data.
 He is a widely respected consultant, lecturer and author of the seminal book, “Data Warehouse – from Architecture to Implementation”.

-With a Ph.D. in physical chemistry, Irish-born Barry has almost 30 years of experience in the IT industry, mostly with IBM, as an architect, consultant, manager and software evangelist.
-He continues to define and discover novel solutions to real business needs in the area of the fully integrated business—informational, operational and collaborative—providing an holistic experience of the business through IT.
+Barry has almost 30 years of experience in the IT industry, with IBM until 2007, as an architect, consultant, manager and software evangelist.
+He continues to define novel solutions to real business needs in the area of the fully integrated business.
+His new book “Business unIntelligence” will be available in 2013.

-He is founder and principal of 9sight Consulting, specializing in the human, organizational and IT implications and design of deep business insight solutions, working with leading analysts and vendors in BI and beyond.
+He is founder and principal of 9sight Consulting, specializing in deep business insight solutions, working with leading practitioners, analysts and vendors in BI and beyond.

 Carol is Chief Innovation and Analytics Officer of Tenzing Health, creating community-based health cooperatives that link people, organizations and resources.
 The future of health and well-being lies in the idea that ‘all markets are conversations’ and creating this ongoing conversation with all it implies.
 Tenzing’s innovations in analytics and human-centered design stimulate new notions of health, care, community and sustainability, and accelerate their integration.